Xomega-Net/Demos/MultiEnumDict/readme.md

 The `MaintenanceTemplate` table has fields `ScheduleType` and `WorkOrderType` that reference specific enumerations (business objects).

+### Requirements
-**Requirement:** The app should restrict enum items for those fields to the proper enumerations.
+1. The app should restrict enum items for those fields to the proper enumerations.
+1. Adding, editing or deleting business object types should refresh cached enumerations.

 ## Xomega steps and features